-Thinking about operating an adult care home for people with intellectual or developmental disabilities (I/DD)?
-Review the following questions and answers for the most complete information.
+Thinking about operating an adult care home for people with intellectual or developmental disabilities (I/DD) in Multnomah County, Oregon?
+Review the following questions and answers for the most complete information

 AFTER reviewing the information, contact staff listed at the bottom with your questions.

-- Multnomah County Adult Care Home Program (ACHP) licenses adult care homes for individuals with intellectual/developmental disabilities (I/DD), and enforces the rules.
+- Multnomah County Adult Care Home Program (ACHP) licenses adult care homes for individuals with intellectual/developmental disabilities (I/DD) in Multnomah County, Oregon.

 - Multnomah County Administrative Rules (MCARs) for adult care homes govern the licensing and operation of adult care homes in Multnomah County, including licensed DD adult care homes.